Armstrong Creek Growth Area

 The growth area came into being in June 2010 with State government approval of the Greater Geelong Planning Scheme Amendment.
-The aim is for the development to have its physical and social infrastructure provided at an early stage, with an aim of building communities rather than just releasing land for development.
+The aim is for the development to have its physical and social infrastructure provided at an early stage, to build communities rather than just releasing land for development.

-Armstrong Creek has been promoted as a sustainable community, with a focus on walkability, public transport provision and sustainable water use; while the intention to have usable public transport operating within the development from the outset at was at first undermined by the revelation in August 2011 that bus services will not be provided when residents move into their homes., the Route 45 bus from the village Warralily shopping centre to Waurn Ponds shopping centre, connecting the area with Waurn Ponds railway station, opened in October 2019 to augment the Route 50 and 51 bus routes which run to Torquay to the south, and Marshall Railway Station and central Geelong to the north along the Surf Coast Highway.
+Armstrong Creek has been promoted as a sustainable community, with a focus on walkability, public transport provision, and sustainable water use; while the intention to have usable public transport operating within the development from the outset was at first undermined by the revelation in August 2011 that bus services will not be provided when residents move into their homes., the Route 45 bus from the village Warralily shopping centre to Waurn Ponds shopping centre, connecting the area with Waurn Ponds railway station, opened in October 2019 to augment the Route 50 and 51 bus routes which run to Torquay to the south, and Marshall Railway Station and central Geelong to the north along the Surf Coast Highway.

 Land sales commenced in late 2010, though no new suburbs had by then been gazetted.
 The names Warralily, Harriott (in the east) and Armstrong Village (in the west) are in use by developers.

 On 1 March 2012 Armstrong Creek and Charlemont officially became suburbs of Geelong.

-As of July 2019, the population of the urban growth area Armstrong Creek was around 15,000.
+As of July 2019, the population of the urban growth area of Armstrong Creek was around 15,000.